Did you have anxiety as a child or did you develop it later in life?

 What if no one believes me?
 What if they think I’m creating drama?
 I’m the rock, what if they no longer think I’m strong?

 It doesn’t matter if your friends or family believe you.
 Some people allow their anxiety to go untreated out of fear.
 They worry that their reputation as a strong person will be tarnished.
 Some worry if their employers find out they will be fired or denied a promotion.
-If anxiety is kept bundled up and attempts are made to hide it from others, it very likely will present itself at the worst time.
-It may manifest as a massive panic attack.
+If anxiety is kept bundled up and attempts are made to hide it from others, it very likely & will present itself at the worst time.
+It may manifest as a massive panic attack or through addiction.
 It is highly recommended to seek help from your doctor.
 Don’t try to do it on your own.
 Even if someone chooses not to share with family, friends, or employer, it can still be shared in-depth with your doctor.

 Why is this happening?
 I’ve never been like this before!